 No. Documentation Details 1 Application form and CV Use GSIS forms.
 2 Supervisor request Use GSIS forms.
 3 Examination admission card and photo ID card Use GSIS forms.
 (Attach to the photo ID card one photograph of yourself, head and shoulders, hatless, taken no more than three months prior to application.)
-4 Academic transcript Issued by the chancellor of your former university, your faculty dean, or the head of the school you last attended, etc. 5 TOEFL [®] Test or TOEIC [®] Test Scoresheet (Note 7) Required for applicants for selection for overseas students, etc. of Mathematics (Group 1), and for applicants for general selection and selection for overseas students etc. of Information and Biosystems (Group 2), Machine and Intelligence (Group 3), Civil Engineering (Group 4), Languages and Media (Group 5), Psychology and Philosophy (Group 6) and Social Sciences (Group 7).
+4 Academic transcript Issued by the chancellor of your former university, your faculty dean, or the head of the school you last attended, etc. 5 TOEFL®Test or TOEIC®Test Scoresheet (Note 7) Required for applicants for selection for overseas students, etc. of Mathematics (Group 1), and for applicants for general selection and selection for overseas students etc. of Information and Biosystems (Group 2), Machine and Intelligence (Group 3), Civil Engineering (Group 4), Languages and Media (Group 5), Psychology and Philosophy (Group 6) and Social Sciences (Group 7).
 TOEFL®Test and TOEIC®Test examinations must have been taken no more than two years before the first day of the entrance examination.
-6 Examination fee 30,000 yen (Use a postal money order, leaving the recipient column blank) Not required if the following conditions are applicable: Being supposed to be a government (MEXT)-sponsored exchange overseas student when entering GSIS.
-Being exempt from an entrance examination fee with the support for the Great East Japan Earthquake victims or the 2016 Kumamoto Earthquake.
+6 Examination fee 30,000 yen (Use a postal money order, leaving the recipient column blank) Not required if the following conditions are applicable: -Being supposed to be a government (MEXT)-sponsored exchange overseas student when entering GSISBeing exempt from an entrance examination fee with the support for the Great East Japan Earthquake victims.

-7 Receipt and duplicate copy thereof Use GSIS form, entering your name.
-Not required if you are supposed to be a government (MEXT)-sponsored exchange overseas student when entering the GSIS.
-8 Return envelope for examination admission card Use the envelope designated by GSIS.
-(Clearly write name, address and postcode and attach a 372 yen stamp.)
-9 Envelope for official correspondence Use the envelope designated by GSIS.
-(Clearly write name, address and postcode and attach a 760 yen stamp.)
-10 Other Submit papers, reports, etc., if any, that demonstrate scholastic ability.
-Mature students (see Note 3 below) and overseas students (see Note 2 below) who prefer to take the general entrance examination instead should submit "a certificate (of no specified form) (a document in which research programs, etc. are confirmed)," composed by the faculty member projected to be in charge of the students.
+Use GSIS form, entering your name.
+Descript and Not required if the following conditions are applicable: 7 Receipt and duplicate copy -Being supposed to be a government (MEXT)-sponsored exchange overseas , thereof student when entering GSIS. thereor -Being exempt from an entrance examination fee with the support for the Great East Japan Earthquake victims.
+8 Return envelope for Use the envelope designated by GSIS.
+(Clearly write name, address and 0 examination admission card postcode and attach a 372 yen stamp.)
+9 Envelope for official Use the envelope designated by GSIS.
+(Clearly write name, address and 9 correspondence postcode and attach a 760 yen stamp.)
+1) Submit papers, reports, etc., if any, that demonstrate scholastic ability.
+10 Other 2) Mature students (see Note 3 below) and overseas students (see Note 2 10 below) who prefer to take the general entrance examination instead 10 Other should submit "a certificate (of no specified form) (a document in which research programs, etc. are confirmed)," composed by the faculty member projected to be in charge of the students.

-Please request this at a postal savings bank or post office savings counter, adding in both the application fee and the handling fee.
+\ Please request this at a postal savings bank or post office savings counter, adding in both the application fee and the handling fee.